Campus Health Advisory

 In 2016, BC's provincial health officer declared a public health emergency in response to the rise in drug overdoses and deaths increasingly linked with Fentanyl, a synthetic opioid that can be fatal when obtained illegally, even in a few grains.
 Fentanyl has been detected in Cocaine, Crack, MDMA (Ecstasy), Meth, Heroin, fake Oxycodone, and fake Percocet.

 In March 2017 alone, 1200 people died in BC as a result of illicit drug use - an average of almost four deaths per day.
 The Fentanyl crisis is extensive and devastating.

-BCIT Student Health Services is now offering Naloxone kit training session to all students, staff, and faculty who feel they may be likely to witness and respond to an overdose situation.
+BCIT Student Health Services offers Naloxone kit training session to all students, staff, and faculty who feel they may be likely to witness and respond to an overdose situation.

 Please help us spread the message and keep our campus community safe.

 Safety, Security & Emergency Management

 Over the past year, there have been several confirmed cases of mumps in adults within the Fraser Health region and that the number is increasing.

 TWO doses of measles-mumps-rubella (MMR) vaccine are recommended for any susceptible person* born in 1970 or later (1957 for health care workers).

 * Susceptible persons are those who do not have a history of lab-confirmed mumps infection, or documentation of 2 doses of a live mumps-containing vaccine at 12 months of age or older and given at least 4 weeks apart.

 MMR is provided free through BCIT Student Health Services.
 Please contact us if you have any questions regarding this vaccine or to book an appointment for a booster dose.